Catskill Mountain Railroad: Kingston-West Hurley

-Prior Operations

 Phoenicia-Cold Brook

 The CMRR operated a tourist excursion train from Phoenicia Railroad Station, Phoenicia, MP 27.5 to Cold Brook Railroad Station, MP 22.1 until October 31, 2016.
 Its trains originated from the former U&D station in Phoenicia, which is also home to the Empire State Railway Museum.
 Passengers boarded trains at Phoenicia or Mount Tremper Railroad Station, MP 25.2.

 Initially, service was provided by track cars hauling trailers between Phoenicia and Mount Tremper.
 Realizing that the future lies in conventional railroad equipment hauled by locomotives, two flatcars were rebuilt as open air bench cars to accommodate passengers.
 A Porter 50-ton switcher was enlisted to haul the expanded consist.
 A 1922-vintage wooden caboose often (ex-D&H 35952) brought up the rear, and offered additional capacity.

 In early 2004 the caboose was taken out of service and replaced with a restored coach of Lackawanna heritage.
 This coach greatly increased the capacity of each train, and also helped offer "all-weather" service.
 In late 2004, service was extended to MP 22.7.
 It was extended further to Cold Brook Station, MP 22.1, on July 4, 2008.

 On May 6, 2010, Phoenicia operations acquired a new locomotive, former LIRR/SIRY Alco S1 407, which was placed in service on May 7, 2010.
 It was the workhorse engine for Phoenicia operations since the start of the 2010 season.
 A second coach was put into service on October 2, 2010, just in time for the Fall Foliage trains.